 Colorful fish and a reprieve from our everyday world is what draws humans to explore the sea.
-On our recent Caribbean cruise with Norwegian Cruise Line we took the plunge with Roatan Eco Tour.
+On our recent Caribbean cruise aboard the Norwegian Getaway we took the plunge with Roatan Eco Tour.
 Snorkeling in Roatan is a fun excursion in a popular Carribean tourist port.

 Roatan is a small island off the coast of Honduras and is known for its beautiful beaches, chill hangouts and colorful fish and coral.
 The island is 48 miles (77 km) long but only 5 miles (8 km) wide.
 This means there is a vast coastline to explore, with lots of snorkeling and diving spots.
 Norwegian Cruise Line sells their own snorkeling excursions, but they’re more expensive and the tour groups are much larger.
 Reefs around the world are being destroyed, so it was important to us to find an eco friendly company.

 Roatan Eco Tour is owned and operated by Alex, originally from Rome, Italy and Javi, originally from mainland Honduras.
-Their tour groups are small, which makes them more personal and environmentally sustainable.
+Their tour groups are small, ours was around 10 people.
+This makes them more personal and environmentally sustainable.
 In Roatan we saw people from other groups standing on the reef.
-Alex always yells out at them to get off the reef, but not everyone listens or cares.
+Alex always yells at them to get off the reef, but not everyone listens or cares.
 One guy replied “It’s a rock.”
 Alex’s response was “It’s not a rock!
 It’s living coral and you’re killing it!”

 If you are on a cruise, we highly recommend pre-booking reputable independent companies like Roatan Eco Tour.
 When we docked in Roatan in the morning, Roatan Eco Tour was exactly where they said they would be.
 The excursion included two snorkeling locations, so once all of our group had arrived at the meeting spot we jumped in the van to get to the first snorkeling site, the Blue Channel.
 The Blue Channel offers a deep channel to swim between coral reef walls.
 The walls of the channel allow you to be close to the reef.
 But you should also swim cautiously, otherwise you could possibly scrape yourself on the reef.